Walker-00/Walker-00/README.md

 - My name is Linus Walker.

-- And My Best Friend is [RizeKishimaro](https://github.com/RizeKishimaro)
+- And My Best Friends are [RizeKishimaro](https://github.com/RizeKishimaro) and [Vixx](https://github.com/GerVaf)

-- I'm 15 years old INTP-A Nerdy Logician Computer Science Engineer from Burma a.k.a Myanmar (Not being racist but I don't like to call as Myanmar).
+- I'm 15 years old INTP-A Nerdy Logician Computer Science Engineer from Burma.

 - I do like low level system more than high level things.